-- The description of the Doctoral Program in Energetics along with the definition of the educational objectives is subject to discussion and possible updates by the Academic Board annually, following consultation with the Consultation Committee, typically in conjunction with the accreditation practice of each Cycle. - 2.
+- 1. The description of the Doctoral Program in Management and Production Engineering along with the definition of the educational objectives is subject to discussion and possible updates by the Academic Board annually, following consultation with the Consultation Committee, typically in conjunction with the accreditation practice of each Cycle. - 2.
 The description of the Program and its educational objectives, as recorded in the Academic Board minutes, is posted on the dedicated website. - 3.
-The administrative headquarters of the Program is located at the Department of Energy. - 4.
-The official languages of the Program are Italian and English.
-General communications, events organized by the Program, teachings, and related examinations are generally conducted in English.
-The doctoral thesis and its final defense are in English.
+The administrative headquarters of the Program is located at the Department of Management and Production Engineering. - 4.
+The official languages of the Program are English and Italian.
+General communications, events organized by the Program, teachings, and related examinations are generally conducted in English or Italian.
+The doctoral thesis and its final defense are in English or Italian.